All Episodes

 This business, he's out there.

-He we we've got some sound bites from here.
+We've got some soundbites from here.

-Grab uh grab number 36, number 37.
+Grab number 36, number 37.

-This from Obama's bank speech today.
+This is from Obama's bank speech today after he met with the financial executives.

-That America's banks received extraordinary assistance from American taxpayers to rebuild their industry.
+In today's meeting, it was very simple: that America's banks received extraordinary assistance from American taxpayers to rebuild their industry.

 No, we'll keep playing it.

-I like him sounding this way, Franklin.
+I like him sounding this way, frankly.

-We also discussed the need to pass meaningful financial reform that will protect American consumers from exploitation and the American economy from another financial crisis of the kind which we just came out of.
+We also discussed the need to pass meaningful financial reform that will protect American consumers from exploitation and the American economy from another financial crisis of the kind, which we just came out of.

 I noted the resistance of many of the financial sectors to these reforms.